-Impact of COVID-19 on First Nations communities
+First Nations communities

-On 17 November 2022, the RACP hosted a webinar titled The Impact of COVID-19 on First Nations Communities: Australia.
-The open panel discussion of experts focussed on providing attendees with a better understanding of the impact of COVID-19 on First Nations communities in Australia, with an aim to better equip attendees to consider how healthcare should be targeted to ensure that First Nations communities aren't adversely impacted.
+On 17 November 2022, the RACP hosted a webinar, "The Impact of COVID-19 on First Nations Communities: Australia".
+The expert panel discussion focussed on providing attendees with a better understanding of the impact of COVID-19 on First Nations communities in Australia, with an aim to better equip attendees to consider how healthcare should be targeted to ensure that First Nations communities aren't adversely impacted.